 When it comes to discussing wedding photography, each photographer will have a different approach.
 Some may choose to chat with you via email, others on the phone or Skype and many will actually invite you for a chat in person.

 Our consultations (or casual, relaxed chats!) we love to meet up in person, grab some coffee (and cake – Dave can’t resist a piece of cake!) and have a chat.

-After that, with the majority of our couples, we also do an engagement photoshoot.
-If you sign up to our emails, we’ll offer you a free, no-obligation pre-wedding photo session, including all the images.
+After that, with the majority of our couples, we also do an engagement photoshoot, you can find out more about them here.

 These wedding consultations allow us to do a number of essential things:

 - To discuss your plans for your wedding day